Md. Golam Rabbani

-Md.
-Golam Rabbani (মোহাঃ গোলাম রাব্বানী) is a Bangladesh Awami League politician and the incumbent Member of Parliament from Chapai Nawabganj-1.
+Mohammad Golam Rabbani (মোহাঃ গোলাম রাব্বানী) is a Bangladesh Awami League politician and the incumbent Member of Parliament from Chapai Nawabganj-1.

 Early life

-Rabbani was born on 1 April 1958.
-He has a B.A. degree.
+Golam Rabbani was born on 1 April 1958 to a Bengali family of Muslim Mridhas in the village of Pukuria in Kansat, Nawabganj, Rajshahi district, East Bengal.
+He was the second among the six sons of Belayet Ali Mridha and Mansura Begum.
+He received his Secondary School Certificate from Kansat High School in 1973 and Higher Secondary Certificate from New Government Degree College, Rajshahi in 1975.
+He graduated with a Bachelor of Arts in psychology from Rajshahi College in 1985.

 Career

 Rabbani was a leader of the Kansat Palli Bidyut protests in 2006.

 Rabbani was elected to Parliament on 5 January 2014 from Chapai Nawabganj-1 as a Bangladesh Awami League candidate.